LawlessXD/golf-club/README.md

 - As a potential new Customer, I want to be able to find out where the course is located.
 - As a potential new member, I want to be able to view the different types of membership available.
 - As an existing Customer, I want to be able to book a tee time.
+- As a potential Customer, I want to be to contact the Golf Club to request additional information.

 The management of the golf club want to create an online presence for the club and provide information about the course with the objective to get additional Customers both as occasional golfers and to increase the total number of members.
 - As manager of the golf club, I want to increase the number of members at the club.